 Ash Doogh, Ash Reshteh, and Kahoo Sekanjabin are traditionally served for this special day.

-Ash Doogh is a soup made with yogurt or Doogh (a Persian fizzy drink that is made with yogurt, water, and mint) and different kind of herbs.
+Ash Doogh is a soup made with yogurt or Doogh (a Persian fizzy drink that is made with yogurt, water, and mint) and different kinds of herbs.

 Ash Reshteh is a thick vegetable noodle soup, Kahoo is lettuce, and Sekanjabin is a drink made of honey and vinegar and it’s a perfect crisp for hot weather.